srdjan/mono-jsx/README.md

 ### `<slot>` Element

-mono-jsx uses [`<slot>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) element to render the slotted content(Equivalent to React's `children` proptery).
+mono-jsx uses [`<slot>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) element to render the slotted content (Equivalent to React's `children` property).
 Plus, you also can add the `name` attribute to define a named slot.

 ```jsx
 function Container() {